sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

 ### <span id="Running_a_test"></span><span id="running_a_test"></span><span id="RUNNING_A_TEST"></span>Running a test

+>[!NOTE]
-**Note**  If using a playlist, be sure to load it before following these steps.
+>  If using a playlist, be sure to load it before following these steps.